 One of Crowdpurr's premium features offered on the Seminar Plan and higher provides the option to customize the Experience Code of each of your Experiences.
 So instead of having a random, hard-to-enter and hard-to-remember code, you could set your Experience Code to something more customized and on-brand to your company, event, or organization like:

 Setting a Custom Experience Code

 Seminar Plan users or higher can easily update their Experience Codes:

 - Click on the green Edit (pencil) button next to the Experience Code located in the upper left box on the Experience Dashboard (this button is disabled if you're not a Seminar Plan subscriber or higher)

 - Type in a your desired custom Experience Code into the input field

 - Press the green Save (checkmark) button

 Your Experience Code is now updated and can be tested using the Participant View.

 Using the Same Experience Code & URL For Multiple Experiences

-If you're using multiple Experience (e.g. Trivia Games or Polls) and you don't want to worry about telling your crowd about the different Experience Codes involved, you can choose to only use a single Experience Code.
+If you're using multiple Experiences (e.g. Trivia Games or Polls) and you don't want to worry about telling your crowd about the different Experience Codes involved, you can choose to only use a single Experience Code.

 You'll just need to make sure to assign that Experience Code to whichever Experience you want the Experience Code (and resulting URL) to point to at a given time.